 1 unit, graded S/U

 This seminar will help graduate students learn how to effectively mentor undergraduates in research, in navigating their academic work, and in applying for graduate school.
-The course will also enable graduate students to work successfully within the context of a mentoring relationship with their graduate advisers, and prepare for the mentoring they will do in future academic and non-academic careers.
-The course consists of readings, in-class discussion, short assignments, and an applied component of mentoring.
+The course will also enable graduate students to work successfully within the context of mentoring relationships with their graduate advisers.
+The course will prepare graduate students for the mentoring they will do in future academic and non-academic careers.
+The course will consist of readings, in-class discussion, short assignments, and an applied component of mentoring.

 For more information about GSPDP 301, please contact the Graduate Student Instructor Teaching & Resource Center.